radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 The parameters applicable for LDAP backends are as follows (only some of these parameters are available when you go through the Directory Tree Wizard.
 After you exit the Wizard, click on the LDAP Backend node below Root Naming Contexts and you have all these parameters available on the tabs on the right side):

+### Use Secure Data Connector

+If your directory service is running in a network that is not accessible from the RadiantOne SaaS environment, you can use a Secure Data Connector to access it.
+For details on Secure Data Connectors, see the Environment Operations Center Guide and the Secure Data Connector Deployment Guide.

 ### Host discovery

 Automatic host discovery can be used when connecting to underlying Active Directory servers using DNS lookups.

-><span style="color:red">**IMPORTANT NOTE – if you plan to use persistent cache with real-time/connector-based refresh for your virtual view of Active Directory, do not use host discovery since the native Active Directory capture connector requires the FQDN of the primary and failover servers defined in the data source, in combination with the replication vector to perform failover.
+>[!warning] if you plan to use persistent cache with real-time/connector-based refresh for your virtual view of Active Directory, do not use host discovery since the native Active Directory capture connector requires the FQDN of the primary and failover servers defined in the data source, in combination with the replication vector to perform failover.
 If you do not plan on caching your virtual view and/or you plan on using a periodic refresh strategy, then using host discovery is fine.**

 The LDAP services reached are the ones published in the DNS service record.
 If the LDAP service is not published, it cannot be reached (the service is defined by a host AND port in the SRV record).
 Some examples are shown below (0 means highest priority level)